g4m817/llm-attention-head-instability/README.md

 > **Status: Exploratory but repeatable.** I first noticed this signal while prototyping prompt-injection defenses.
 The code automates most analyses, but I haven’t manually audited every artifact.
 Please treat this as preliminary research: issues/PRs are welcome if you spot mistakes or want to extend the work.
 I'm open to collaborating if anyone finds this interesting enough.

+> DISCLIAMER: I'm currently working on the analyze and re-running results with different identified windows for robust results at target FPRs, some of the results data may change.
+Please check back tomorrow if you're reading this (unlikely) lol.

 ---

 ## 1. Overview